WinVector/wrapr/extras/bquote.md

     ## [1] 7

-Notice that a macro can interact with the global environment without using escape systems such as `<<-` or direct manipulations of environments.
+Notice that a macro can interact with the original environment without using escape systems such as `<<-` or direct manipulations of environments.
 The macro's lack of isolation is both its benefit (it works as if the user had typed the code in the macro) and detriment (in most cases you should prefer the safe isolation of functions). `R` is a bit odd in that what it calls "functions" are closer to [<code>fexpr</code>](https://en.wikipedia.org/wiki/Fexpr)s, which lost popularity as <code>Lisp</code>s moved towards a cleaner differentiation between [applicative order](https://en.wikipedia.org/wiki/Lambda_calculus) functions (that is functions that are only executed after their arguments are resolved) and macros (arbitrary language structures).

 I strongly suggest reading [the original article](https://www.r-project.org/doc/Rnews/Rnews_2001-3.pdf), as it shares a great deal of wisdom and humor.
 I can't resist stealing a bit of the conclusion from the article.